ratneshdagli/sorted-ai-privacy/index.md

 ## CHILDREN'S PRIVACY

 **Age Requirement:**
-Sorted AI is intended for users 13 years of age and older.
+SortMate AI is intended for users 13 years of age and older.

 **No Children's Data Collection:**
 Since we do not collect any data (all processing is local), we inherently comply with children's privacy laws including: